-During his tenure, Mr. O’Connor was an involved member of the educational community as a Department Fine and Performing Arts Coordinator, as well as a member of the Social and Emotional Learning, Staff Development, Arts Unlimited, and Endowment for the Performing Arts Committees at Prospect High School.
+During his tenure, Mr. O’Connor was an involved member of the educational community as Department Fine and Performing Arts Coordinator, as well as a member of the Social and Emotional Learning, Staff Development, Arts Unlimited and Endowment for the Performing Arts committees at Prospect High School.
 In recognition of his efforts in education and music, Mr. O’Connor received the Township High School District 214 “Outstanding Commitment to Education Award” in 2008, and has been selected to participate in the “Emerging Artists Program” at the Rose City International Conducting Institute on two occasions (2008 & 2010).
 Mr. O’Connor was the Music Education Editor for the Paris based company, EduPad™, which released a music education application for the iPad in 2013.